 Learning how to play chord melody arrangements is one of the most sought-after skills by beginning and intermediate jazz guitarists, but it can seem out of reach for many players.
 While it may be a tough challenge to play a Joe Pass style chord melody on guitar, you don’t have to wait to be a master player to get a nice-sounding chord melody under your fingers.

-In this lesson, you’ll learn how to play a classic jazz standard, Satin Doll, arranged in an easy chord melody style.
+In this lesson, you’ll learn how to play the classic jazz standard Satin Doll, arranged in an easy chord melody style.

 To help you become introduced to chord melody, the A sections are all the same, and the tune uses mostly beginner-level chord shapes.